HazCodesLots/SquatDetection/README.md

-This repository contains a Squat detection model based on the Mediapipe library.
+This repository contains a Squat detection model based on the Mediapipe library.<br />
-The sample pictures were generated using Grok.
+The sample pictures were generated using Grok.<br />